ICH BIN EIN BERLINER

 value of a East German

-trabant car?
+Trabant car?

-Fill up the tank with petrol !
+Fill up the tank with gas!

 The phrase and the legend are quoted very often in fiction and popular culture in the United States.
 Besides a direct quote, there exist many variations starting "Ich bin ein (+ noun, e.g., Frankfurter, Hamburger)" that is supposed to be understood by the primarily English-speaking audience based on the widespread knowledge of this German phrase and its myth.
 The phrase is perhaps ambiguous, but in context it is clear.